pivotal-cf/identity-sample-apps/client-credentials/README.md

 The Authorization Code OAuth2 grant type is the most commonly used for web applications deployed into Cloud Foundry.

 This sample application integrates with the [UAA](https://github.com/cloudfoundry/uaa) using the [authorization code](https://tools.ietf.org/html/rfc6749#section-4.1)
 OAuth2 grant type.
-This sample application relies on the [Pivotal Single Sign-On Service](https://docs.pivotal.io/p-identity/1-4/index.html) to automatically register this sample application as an OAuth2 client of the UAA and the [Spring Cloud SSO Connector](https://github.com/pivotal-cf/spring-cloud-sso-connector) to automatically consume those configurations.
+This sample application relies on the [Pivotal Single Sign-On Service](https://docs.pivotal.io/p-identity/1-9/index.html) to automatically register this sample application as an OAuth2 client of the UAA and the [SSO CFEnv Processor](https://github.com/pivotal-cf/java-cfenv/tree/master/java-cfenv-boot-pivotal-sso) to automatically consume those configurations.

 App-specific OAuth2 client configurations are made using the environment variables section of the sample app's [`manifest.yml`](./manifest.yml) file.

 ## Prerequisites:

-1. An operator must have installed the [Pivotal Single Sign-On Service](https://docs.pivotal.io/p-identity/1-4/index.html)
+1. An operator must have installed the [Pivotal Single Sign-On Service](https://docs.pivotal.io/p-identity/1-9/index.html)
-1. An operator must have [configured at least one plan](https://docs.pivotal.io/p-identity/1-4/manage-service-plans.html) for the SSO Service that is visible to your Org.
+1. An operator must have [configured at least one plan](https://docs.pivotal.io/p-identity/1-9/manage-service-plans.html) for the SSO Service that is visible to your Org.
 1. The person using this sample app must know login credentials for a user in this plan.
-For new plans, an operator may need to [create a user](http://docs.pivotal.io/p-identity/1-4/manage-users.html).
+For new plans, an operator may need to [create a user](http://docs.pivotal.io/p-identity/1-9/manage-users.html).

 ### Step 0: Deploy a sample resource server